Submitting Your Transcripts and Academic Records

 Additional instructions for applicants with international transcripts or academic records:

 If your transcripts or academic records are in a language other than English, you must upload a PDF which includes BOTH the original language documents *and* English translations.
-The English translation must be performed by one of the following: 1) the college or university which has issued the documents, 2) a transcript evaluation service (WES, ECE, IERF), or 3) a government certified translator.
+The English translation must be performed by one of the following: 1) the college or university which has issued the documents, 2) a transcript evaluation service (UC Davis Graduate Studies only accepts WES, ECE, or IERF evaluations), or 3) a government certified translator.

-If you have earned a degree from an institution, you must provide complete documentation of your earned degree as well.
+If you have earned a degree from an institution, you must upload documentation showing the earned degree (for example, a copy of your diploma and/or degree certificate) along with your transcript/academic record.

 - If Graduate Studies or the graduate program identifies a problem with the transcripts or academic records you have submitted, you will be contacted via email and asked to upload a corrected version.
 Please check your email and your Application Status page frequently for updates